bryanzhou008/bryanzhou008.github.io/_pages/about.md

   - /about.html
 ---

 I am currently an undergraduate student at University of California, Los Angeles.
-My academic interests are in the subjects of Machine Learning, Optimization, Natural Language Processing and Statistical Data Analysis.
+My academic interests are in the subjects of Machine Learning, Optimization, Natural Language Processing and Computer Vision.

 I am actively looking for research opportunities in related areas.
 Here is my latest [CV](/files/Yu Zhou CV.pdf).